brentoboy/yi-jing/readme.md

 9. [說卦傳 Shuo Gua Zhuan](shuo-gua.md) : Commentary on the Trigrams
 10. 雜卦傳 Za Gua Zhuan : Commentary the Za Gua

+## Consult the Oracle
+[Me, Myself and I-Ching](consult-the-oracle.html) : write a journal entry, and use it to seed the results of a yi-jing reading.